Find Military Records for Former CME Members

 National Archives will provide what they refer to as their "Genealogy Package" in response to most requests for information on a family member.
 This package generally comprises copies about a dozen pages of the Service and Casualty Record as well as the Enlistment and Discharge documents.

 The Service Record will note postings, promotions, qualifications and other significant personnel activities.
 Much of these entries will be in a somewhat cryptic notation with hand-written sections and numerous abbreviations.
-One of the better sources to help understand these military abbreviations is at: http://www.bac-lac.gc.ca/eng/discover/military-heritage/Pages/military-abbreviations.aspx (very slow loading) with a downloadable copy below.
+Two good references to help understand these military abbreviations are attached.

-Depending on the backlog at the time, it may take several months to receive this information from LAC.
+Depending on the backlog at the time, it may take many months to receive this information from LAC.
 If you want more information than is normally included in the "Genealogy Package," be prepared to wait some considerable additional time as screening a set of Military Records for ‘third party information’ requires some time and there are often backlogs.
+Consider submitting a Freedom of Information request.

 If you wish to learn of the member's activity while in a certain unit, there are several general courses of action: